Meet Kolbe

 Let me share with you a little of what I mean.

 When faced with the daily activation from untreated trauma, my nervous system found adaptive ways to regulate my experience.
 Early on, these patterns were not always helpful or healthy, though effective in the short term.
-I became overly attached to piety, perfection, performance, validation, and familiarity as pathways for establishing neuroceptive safety.
-My brain - folded, fawning, and afraid - bypassed my body’s stored wisdom, emotion, intuition, and authentic self.
-It was a steep price to pay to make up for lacked belonging.
+I became overly attached to piety, perfection, performance, and approval (to name a few) as pathways for establishing neuroceptive safety.
+I was bypassing my body’s stored wisdom, emotions, and intuition - key pieces I was left missing from my sense of self.
+It was a steep price to pay to make up for lacked belonging within and around me.
 In my chase to save my life, I was losing it.
 It slipped away the more I gripped it tighter.

 And yet, there was no other way for the Lord to slowly draw me through and into true connection with Him, myself, and others.

-Many times the Lord has intervened through grounding people & places in therapy, school, prayer, nature, mindful breath & movement, and local community.
-In time, I was able to cultivate a haven in these relationships, anchor my nervous system, learn new skills, find meaning, and practice my way forward.
-By learning to soften in the body, I found greater flexibility to flow with the rhythms of the Holy Spirit in each of our hearts.
+Many times the Lord has intervened through grounding people & places in therapy, mentors, prayer, nature, mindful breath & movement, and local community.
+In time, I was able to cultivate a haven in these relationships, regulate my nervous system, release stored trauma in my body, learn new skills, find meaning, and practice my way forward.
+By learning to soften in the body, I found greater flexibility of mind to flow with the Holy Spirit’s daily promptings.

-While on a rocky journey of deep inner work, I have passed through high school, college, exploring careers, marriage, parenthood, and graduate school.
+While on my journey of interior terrain, I passed through high school, college, exploring careers, marriage, parenthood, and graduate school.

 We humans are always learning, always healing, always going deeper.
 I’m still healing (I’d be naive to say otherwise) but I’m far enough along my path to humbly yet courageously practice in the footsteps of my mentors, guides, and teachers - and like them, to be a havening dock of refuge for the weary and heavy burdened.